Bhavesh38/C-and-DSA/README.md

-This folder contains all practiced question and implementations of diffirent alorithm on local computer.
+This folder contains all practiced question and implementations of diffirent alorithms on my local computer.